 My record overall: 27-21 SU, 23-25 ATS, 27-21 SU

 Jacksonville Jaguars @ Cincinnati Bengals

-Matchup to watch: Ja’Marr Chase (CIN WR) vs. C.J.
-Henderson (JAX CB)
+Matchup To Watch: Ja’Marr Chase (CIN WR) vs. Shaquill Griffin (JAX CB)

 Sunday, October 3

 Like the Jaguars, the Jets are another team with a rookie starting quarterback in Zach Wilson who have failed to cover the spread in three games.
 The Titans, meanwhile, are coming off two statement wins – a comeback victory over the Seahawks and a decisive win over the Colts that put them in the drivers’ seat in the AFC South.
 Ryan Tannehill had the bounce-back he needed in terms of passing touchdowns – he had three of them – although his two interceptions kept the Colts hanging around for longer than they should have been.
 A.J.
 Brown has had a rough season plagued by drops, and he left the game with a hamstring injury leaving his status is up-in-the-air for Sunday.
 The Titans will rely more on Julio Jones, who had a modest three catches for 47 yards on Sunday if he can’t play.
 Left tackle Taylor Lewan has recovered from a brutal start to the season in which he was embarrassed by Chandler Jones in Week 1 and missed Week 2.
 He’ll continue to get on the right track against the Jets.
 They have struggled to garner a significant pass rush from their front seven following Carl Lawson’s season-ending injury over the offseason.